UNIX System V: SVR1

-System V, known inside Bell Labs as Unix 5.0, succeeded AT&T's previous commercial Unix called System III in January, 1983.
+System V, known inside Bell Labs as Unix 5.0, succeeded AT&T's previous commercial Unix called System III in January 1983.

 Unix 4.0 was never released externally, which would have been designated as System IV.

 This first release of System V (called System V.0, System V Release 1, or SVR1) was developed by AT&T's UNIX Support Group (USG) and based on the Bell Labs internal USG UNIX 5.0.

 System V also included features such as the vi editor and curses from 4.1 BSD, developed at the University of California, Berkeley; it also improved performance by adding buffer and inode caches.
 It also added support for inter-process communication using messages, semaphores, and shared memory, developed earlier for the Bell-internal CB UNIX.

 SVR1 ran on DEC PDP-11 and VAX minicomputers.

 SVR2

 The DEC VAX-11/780 was the porting base for SVR2.

 AT&T's UNIX Support Group (USG) transformed into the UNIX System Development Laboratory (USDL), which released System V Release 2 in 1984.
 SVR2 added shell functions and the SVID.
 SVR2.4 added demand paging, copy-on-write, shared memory, and record and file locking.

 The concept of the "porting base" was formalized, and the DEC VAX-11/780 was chosen for this release.
 The "porting base" is the so-called original version of a release, from which all porting efforts for other machines emanate.

 Educational source licenses for SVR2 were offered by AT&T for US$800 for the first CPU, and $400 for each additional CPU.
 A commercial source license was offered for $43,000, with three months of support, and a $16,000 price per additional CPU.

 Apple Computer's A/UX operating system was initially based on this release.
-SCO XENIX also used SVR2 as its basis.
+Microsoft Xenix 5.0 also used SVR2 as its basis.
 The first release of HP-UX was also an SVR2 derivative.

-Maurice J. Bach's book, The Design of the UNIX Operating System, is the definitive description of the SVR2 kernel.
+Maurice J. Bach's book, The Design of the UNIX Operating System, is the definitive description of the SVR2 kernel, with some new features from Release 3 and BSD.